 - Add garlic, salt, pepper, and seasoning.

 - Add canned tomato.
 Reduce heat to low and simmer at least 1 hour.
-Freeze extra sauce in pint size jars (1 jars, about 2 cups, is the right amount of sauce for 4 pizzas).
-Only fill jars ¾ full so they don't crack when freezing, cool in the refrigerator before freezing.
+Freeze extra sauce in pint size jars (1 jar, about 2 cups, is the right amount of sauce for 4 pizzas).
+Only fill jars ¾'s full so they don't crack when freezing, cool in the refrigerator before freezing.

 Making the Pizza

-- Place a large baking sheet or pizza stone on the top rack of your oven and preheat to 450° convection bake.
+- Place a large baking sheet or pizza stone on the bottom rack of your oven and preheat to 450° convection bake.

 - On a cutting board, prepare and slice all toppings, including veggies, cheese and pepperoni.